Mathics3/mathics-core/mathics/core/parser/README.md

 - [Wikipedia: Operator-precedence parser](https://en.wikipedia.org/wiki/Operator-precedence_parser#Precedence_climbing_method)
 - [Eli Bendersky's blog entry: Parsing expressions by precedence climbing](http://eli.thegreenplace.net/2012/08/02/parsing-expressions-by-precedence-climbing)

-### Precedence

 This algorithm has a natural application to the Wolfram language.

-Every operator has an inbuilt precedence level which can be accessed with e.g.
-`Precedence[Plus]`.
+### Precedence Value

+Every operator has a numeric precedence value which.
+This is user-visible via the built-in function `Precedence[]`, e.g. `Precedence[Plus]`.
+A higher value causes an operator to bind more tightly.
+For example, the Times precedence 400 is higher than the Plus precedence 310 because a + b * c is a + (b * c), not (a + b) * c.

 ### Grouping